Azure/service-fabric-mesh-preview/README.md

 To learn about the SeaBreeze resource management APIs, see [API reference docs](https://github.com/Azure/seabreeze-preview-pr/blob/master/docs/reference-docs/seabreeze-index.md).

 We look forward to hearing your feedback about SeaBreeze.
 Please use this repo's [Issues](https://github.com/Azure/seabreeze-preview-pr/issues) to inform us of any bugs you come across, or improvements you would like to request.

+## SeaBreeze Preview

+As you are testing phase 1 of the SeaBreeze Private Preview please be mindful of the following limitations:

+* The max core count per Container Group Set (CGS) - 6 (You can deploy 6 containers of 1 core each or 12 containers of 1/2 core each)
+* The max core count per container cannot exceed 2.
+* The number of parallel CGS you have running should be kept to around 5.
+You'll need to delete your CGS deployments when you are not actively working with CGS.

 Here is the [Service Fabric SeaBreeze preview EULA](http://aka.ms/seabreezeprevieweula).